 CanSat Primary Mission

 After release and during descent, the CanSat shall measure the following parameters and transmit the data to the “ground station” (A laptop):

 The student must develop any secondary mission of their choice; these are just some examples

 A CanSat feature on RTE’s programme, INSIDERS.

 CanSat 2021/2022 is currently scheduled to proceed as planned, however we are aware of the fact that Covid 19 and associated variants may complicate the logistics of physically delivering the competition.
 We will review the available guidelines regularly and assess whether changes need to be made to the program.
 We will keep communicate updates through the college partners.

 There are 8 regional partners (third level colleges) for the 2021/22 competition

 Each of the colleges will be working to train teams from local schools between now and March 2022.
 See the training videos here for some of the topics which the students will become familiar with.
 Each college will host a regional competition between 21st February and 4th March 2022 on dates to be confirmed.

-Winners from each region will participate in the CanSat National Final in April 2020 in Emo Court, Co Laois (subject to COVID-19 national guidelines.
-The Irish national winner will represent Ireland in the European competition in June/July 2020.
+Winners from each region will participate in the CanSat Ireland National Final in April 2021 in Emo Court, Co Laois (subject to COVID-19 national guidelines.
+The Irish national winner will represent Ireland in the European competition in June 2021.
 CanSat is an initiative to encourage school students to consider careers in science and engineering.